 Lessons include some activity suggestions such as map work, atlas research, discussion topics, instructions for using the activity pages at the end of the book, and an African game to play.
 Students should each create a notebook for their study of Africa.

-The DVD has 10 primary segments, each about 5 minutes in length.
+The videos consist of 10 primary segments, each about 5 minutes in length.
 These focus on specialized topics such as projects to provide safe water and a Compassion project in Uganda to provide for children orphaned by AIDS.
 They are beautifully filmed and, even though they might have specialty themes, they really provide a realistic picture of life in Africa.

 The entire study is designed to both inform and "move to action."
 Clearly, Compassion supports this project as a means of gathering more sponsors and contributors as well as to awake hearts and minds to the needs evidenced here.